gfavre/beyondthewall.ch/docs/deploy.rst

 Webfaction config
 -----------------
-A webapp called supervisor containing a working release of `supervisord <http://www.supervisord.org>` should be installed.
+A webapp called ``supervisor`` containing a working release of `supervisord <http://www.supervisord.org>` has to be installed prior to deploying your project.

+Virtualenv and virtualenvwrapper have to be installed on the webfaction host.

 Configuration File
 ------------------